Poisonite/MakeMKV-Auto-Rip/README-DOCKER.md

 **Note:** This Docker implementation compiles MakeMKV from official source code following the [official Linux installation instructions](https://forum.makemkv.com/forum/viewtopic.php?f=3&t=224) to ensure compatibility and proper licensing.

+⚠️ **Important**: The `fake_date` configuration feature is not supported in Docker containers.
+If you need to use a different system date with MakeMKV, manually change the host system date before starting the container.
+This is intentional to help keep the host system isolated from the container environment.

 ## 🚀 Quick Start

 ### Prerequisites